nay244/nay-zettel/index.md

   * [[[WGU]]]

 ## NOTE
 This site is powered by Neuron and hosted on GH pages.
-Testing live update on website.

 ## Timeline
 For a chronological list of zettels, see [[[Timeline]]]